Danny Masterson convicted of 2 counts of rape, ‘That '70s Show’ actor faces 30 years to life

 The jury of seven women and five men reached the verdict after deliberating for seven days spread over two weeks.
 They could not reach a verdict on the third count, that alleged Masterson raped a longtime girlfriend.
 They had voted 8-4 in favor of conviction.

 Masterson, 47, will be held without bail until he is sentenced.
-No sentencing date has yet been set, but the judge told Masterson and his lawyers to return to court Aug.
-4 for a hearing.
+No sentencing date was set.

 “I am experiencing a complex array of emotions — relief, exhaustion, strength, sadness — knowing that my abuser, Danny Masterson, will face accountability for his criminal behavior,” one of the women, whom Masterson knew as a fellow member of the church and was convicted of raping at his home in 2003, said in a statement.